 Although both of us were classical exponents, at those times, we would play the lighter pieces together.
-That night, we were at the tail end of an hours-long session of tunes feeding on booze that in turn was feeding on tunes when Nishadh played the opening notes of “Muhudu pathula” the famous song from “Muhudu Puththu”.
+That night, we were at the tail end of an hours-long session of tunes fueled by booze that in turn was fueled by harmonies when Nishadh played the opening notes of “Muhudu pathula” the famous song from “Muhudu Puththu”.
 I promptly plucked out a compliment in C minor.
 At one point in that exposition, Nishadh reached out to the higher C and did something with that note that I thought was impossible to do with the esraj.
-He seems to create the illusion of actually playing the C, C sharp and B (C flat) all at the same time, magically transforming the entire flavor of the tune.
-I was shocked enough to almost drop the guitar but I indicated with my eye for him to repeat it and changed the guitar response into a rapid mix of B to C bends and c to C sharp hammer ons on the A5 string interspersed with open E6 staccatos with the effect achieved by stopping it with the chiquito on the 5th to get the E harmonic to ring out.
+He seems to create the illusion of actually playing the C, C sharp and B (C flat - in eastern music there is a universe of difference between B and C flat) all at the same time, magically transforming the entire flavor of the tune.
+I almost dropped my guitar in shock but still had enough presence of mind to indicate that he should repeat it.
+As he redid his bit of musical skulduggery I changed the guitar response into a rapid mix of B to C bends and c to C sharp hammer ons on the A5 string interspersed with open E6 staccatos with the effect achieved by stopping it with the chiquito on the 5th to get the E harmonic to ring out.
 It was his turn to be astounded.
 As it ended, I burst, “what you just did machan… that… is the mark of an ustad”.
 He says, “… and your trick completed it… that… is the mark of a master”.

 Afterwards we were quiet for a long time, just cradling our instruments, sipping drinks and looking out into the patch of greenery at the back of my home.
 By the by he breaks the silence, almost in soliloquy, murmuring “we can be taught to play 12 or even 16 notes a second on a string but we can never be taught to believe in the power or the possibilities of a single note.
 We have both been students.
 We are trying to be teachers now.
 We must always remember that we cannot teach someone to do what either of us did today.
 They must know it for themselves”.
 I murmured back, “technique can never stand-in for understanding, nor theory for practice, nor lust for love”.
 We finished our drinks.
 The magic was both replete and complete.
 We put our instruments away and safely walked out of each other’s lives for the next twenty years.
 Such, then, is the potent energy and magic of a single note of a single song.